timescale/docs/use-timescale/query-data/index.md

 ---
 title: Querying data
-excerpt: Query data in TimescaleDB
+excerpt: Query data in Timescale
 products: [cloud, mst, self_hosted]
 keywords: [queries]
 ---

 # Querying data

-TimescaleDB hypertables _are_ PostgreSQL tables.
+Timescale hypertables _are_ PostgreSQL tables.
 That means you can query them with standard SQL commands.
-In addition, you get extra benefits from TimescaleDB architecture and query planning.
+In addition, you get extra benefits from Timescale architecture and query planning.

 *   [About querying data][about-querying-data]